TheKursta/Smart_gardener/README.md

 2. [Blynk](https://blynk.io) local custom server was setup according to instructions from author repository.
 Java 11 server version and release of `v0.41.13` Step-by-step instructions are available [here](https://github.com/blynkkk/blynk-server).
 3. Local WiFi network was setup by router.
 Static IP was assigned to RasPI.
 4. Connection tested by downloading Blynk phone app and connecting to Blynk environment using credentials and IP address of RasPI through default 9443 port.
 NB!
 Phone also has to be connected to local WiFI.
-5. Authorization tokens for each Wemos device was aqcuired and placed in the arduino code `smart_gardener.ino` together with WiFi credentials.
+5. Authorization tokens for each Wemos device was acquired and placed in the Arduino code `smart_gardener.ino` together with WiFi credentials.
 6. Following app widgets were used:
  - Labeled value (To display air temperature, humidity and soil moisture)
  - Switch button (To control ON/OFF state of the water supply)